dedeme/FsSync/README.md

-FtpSync
+FsSync
 =======
-Utility for synchronizing FTP repositories.
+Utility for synchronizing repositories.

 _In construction at the moment_.